allisonvilla/allisonvilla/README.md

 ### 😊 Hi there!
 I'm Allison, a front end developer.

 👩‍💻 What I'm working on lately:
+- Refactoring and updating some of my previous projects
 - A gratitude journal built with React and Firebase (to practice functional programming concepts, creating custom hooks, sorting through a database)
 - Studying an intro computer science course, [CS50](https://cs50.harvard.edu/x/2022/ "CS50")